Déclaration de transparence relative à l'esclavage moderne

 VOIX DES TRAVAILLEURS

 VS&Co believes that worker sentiment or worker voice is a fundamental right for everyone and integral to business success.
-We believe it is critical for workers to express matters that are important to them, and is integral to a healthy work environment.
+We believe it is critical for workers to express matters that are important to them, and it is integral to a healthy work environment.
 Worker voice and grievance mechanisms give workers the confidence that their concerns are being addressed, improves communication between workers and management, and increases staff retention and productivity.
+All factories are required to have an accessible and effective grievance mechanism that is available to all workers in their preferred language(s) for the factory region.
+Employers must establish a transparent, step-by-step grievance reporting and follow-up process for workers.
+More details on what constitutes an effective grievance mechanism are available in the IPS Compliance Guidebook.

 VS&Co adopted a Worker Sentiment Survey (WSS) developed and conducted by LRQA for all lingerie and apparel factories and core accessory factories.
 LRQA’s use of worker voice technologies can help mitigate concerns by collecting anonymous viewpoints directly from workers, enabling companies to effectively gain insight into potential violations and expose hidden problems at factories and other facilities.
 This valuable data source provides companies with an extra layer of worker perception information and heightened supply chain transparency.
 The WSS is a mobile phone-based survey that includes questions covering various topics, many of which relate to forced labor risks, such as:

-In 2025, VS&Co will sponsor an independent grievance mechanism in the factories of key suppliers for two of our top sourcing countries in partnership with LRQA.
-Factory workers will be trained on how to use the tool and to ensure they are comfortable using this independent, anonymous mechanism to raise concerns and any noncompliance with VS&Co's Code of Conduct.
-VS&Co and LRQA will closely monitor grievances raised and partner with a locally designated non-governmental organization in each country to ensure proper remediation is conducted and worker wellbeing is upheld.
+During 2025, VS&Co sponsored an independent grievance mechanism in the factories of key suppliers in one of our top sourcing countries in partnership with LRQA.
+Factory workers were trained on how to use the tool to ensure they are comfortable using this accessible, independent, and anonymous mechanism to raise concerns of any noncompliance in the appropriate languages with VS&Co's Code of Conduct.
+VS&Co and LRQA will continue to train workers and closely monitor grievances raised as well as partner with a locally designated non-governmental organization to ensure proper remediation is conducted, and worker wellbeing is upheld.

-In addition, we encourage suppliers to conduct worker engagement programs and projects to effectively build the relationship between management and workers in each facility.
-To read more about these and other initiatives that select of VS&Co key suppliers are undertaking to improve the lives of their workers and greater communities, visit our Featured Partnerships section.
+We also encourage suppliers to conduct worker engagement programs and projects to effectively build the relationship between management and workers in each facility.
+To read more about these and other initiatives that select VS&Co key suppliers are undertaking to improve the lives of their workers and greater communities, visit our Partnering for Improvement section.

 PARTENARIAT POUR L'AMÉLIORATION

 Our partnership with Pacific Links Foundation began in 2007 by supporting their academic program called Girls Empowerment Mekong Scholarships (GEMS), which provides access to education for underprivileged youth, as well as a human trafficking awareness and prevention program.
-In 2013, VS&Co became the first partnering company to sponsor Pacific Links’ Factory Awareness to Counter Trafficking Program (FACT) program.
-We took the lead in acknowledging the importance of human trafficking awareness and prevention within our factories, actively supporting FACT, and paving the way for other organizations to join this critical cause.
+In 2013, VS&Co became the first partnering company to sponsor Pacific Links’ Factory Awareness to Counter Trafficking (FACT) program, acknowledging the importance of human trafficking awareness and prevention within our factories and paving the way for other organizations to join this critical cause.
 Additionally, VS&Co representatives participated in Pacific Links’ 2024 CampConnect for underprivileged youth.

 DUE DILIGENCE STEPS